gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.IO/README.md

 If the access is not there for 10 seconds, the method falls through.

 [More on this topic (Raymond Chen, "The Old New Thing" blog)](https://devblogs.microsoft.com/oldnewthing/?p=6663)

+### GetRealPath(path)

+`FileSystem.GetRealPath(string)` method gets a canonicalized absolute path of the specified file system entry.

+The method expands all symbolic links and resolves references to `.` and `..` special directories.
+It also normalizes consequent directory separators to the canonical form.

 ## BitReader/BitWriter